jersou/studio-pack-generator/README.md

 📂 Story folder
 ├── 🎵 0-item.mp3                     ← ⏩ story audio title, generated if missing
 ├── 🔳 0-item.png                     ← ⏩ story image title, generated if missing
-└── 📂 Choose a character             ← 📂 first menu
+├── 🔳 0-night-mode.mp3               ← ⏩ story audio night mode transition, generated if missing and if the mode is enable └── 📂 Choose a character             ← 📂 first menu
     ├── 🎵 0-item.mp3                   ← ⏩ audio menu, generated if missing
     ├── 📂 Alice                        ← 📂 first choice of the first menu